Hello, again. Last week we looked at a (brief) history of BSL. This week we’ll be covering a similar topic – Deaf Education.

-As mentioned in last week’s blog, Thomas Braidwood established the first school for the deaf in Edinburgh in 1870.
-The school started out by teaching through the oral method, but eventually shifted to a more combined approach when Thomas picked up signs from the pupils.
+As mentioned in last week’s blog.
+Thomas Braidwood established the first school for the deaf in Edinburgh in 1870.
+The school started out by teaching through the oral method.
+They eventually shifted to a more combined approach; when Thomas picked up signs from the pupils.

 Braidwood’s school was highly successful, but was only available to those who were rich, and could afford to send their children to his school.

 Braidwood also refused to share his teaching methods with anyone else, and kept them a secret.
 Braidwood was pivotal in the creation of the combined method.